About the author

 Jira

-Part of a group of products to help teams manage work.
-Originally it was designed as a bug and issue tracker.
-Over time though, Jira has evolved into a powerful work management tool.
-When tasks need completing, tickets will be created, so teams work collaboratively and track the process to ensure that deadlines are met.
+Jira is part of a group of products designed to help teams manage work.
+Initially, it was intended as a bug and issue tracker.
+Over time, though, Jira has evolved into a powerful work management tool.
+When tasks need to be completed, tickets are created so teams work collaboratively and track the process to ensure deadlines are met.

 Asana

-Asana is the task management tool that has become popular over the last few years.
-It is a great way to manage even the most complex projects.
-It provides a platform where teams of various professions can come together and collaborate in one space.
+Asana is a task management tool that has become popular over the last few years.
+It is a great way to manage even the most complex projects and provides a platform for collaboration among teams of various professions.

 Basecamp

 With Basecamp, you break up your work into separate projects.
-Each project contains everything related to the work; all the people involved, every discussion, every document, file, task, important date, etc.
+Each project contains everything related to the job: all the people involved, every discussion, every document, file, task, important date, etc.

 Productivity

-You often find that productivity tools are down to the individual, rather than an app that the company specifically asks you to use.
-So, these are my personal favourites to check out to keep yourself productive while working at home.
+You often find that productivity tools are down to the individual rather than an app the company specifically asks you to use.
+So, these are my favorites to check out to keep yourself productive while working at home.

 Trello

-In fact, Trello describes it as a whiteboard, filled with lists of sticky notes, with each as a task for you and your team.
-Those sticky notes can also be photos, attachments from other data sources, and a place to comment and collaborate with your teammates.
+Trello describes it as a whiteboard filled with lists of sticky notes, with each as a task for you and your team.
+Those sticky notes can also be photos, attachments from other data sources, and a place to comment and collaborate.

 Noted